Taste the rainbow

 Read the story several times over a 1-2 weeks before moving on to Part 2.
 This allows children to better engage with the story and its healthy eating messages.

-I'm having a rainbow for dinner, by NAQ Nutrition | I can eat a rainbow, by Annabel Karmel | I will never not ever eat a tomato, by Lauren Child |
+| Every colour soup by Jorey Hurley | I can eat a rainbow by Annabel Karmel | I will never not ever eat a tomato by Lauren Child |

-We're growing a rainbow, by NAQ Nutrition | Eating the alphabet, by Lois Ehlert | Monsters don't eat broccoli, by Jean Barbara Hicks |
+| I like vegetables by Lorena Siminovich | Eating the alphabet by Lois Ehlert | Monsters don't eat broccoli by Jean Barbara Hicks |

-Jasper McFlea will not eat his tea, by Lee Fox & Mitch Vane | Oliver's vegetables, by Vivian French | Rainbow Plate, by Dr Preeya Alexander |
+| Jasper McFlea will not eat his tea by Lee Fox & Mitch Vane | Oliver's vegetables by Vivian French | Rainbow Plate by Dr Preeya Alexander |

-Cools as a cucumber, by Sally Smallwood | Are you eating something green? by Ryan Sias | Super Veggie Four, by Golden Plains Shire |
+| Cools as a cucumber by Sally Smallwood | Are you eating something green? by Ryan Sias | Super Veggie Four by Golden Plains Shire |

 Part 2: Cook the rainbow